amirali1412/getting-ready-for-uni/README.md

         -Balsamiq was used to create the wireframes during the design process.

 #### testing

-The site is responsive to all screen sizes from small smartphones to large computer screens.

-##### validator testing

 -HTML
     -no errors were returned when passed through the offical W3C Validator